Counselling And Psychological Services

 It is intended to be an honest self-assessment of the youth’s own progress, supported by testimonials of adults who have had the opportunity to observe the youth’s progress.
 Self-reflection is the key process to help the youth gain greater insight over his circumstances, past choices and future direction.
 The PPR should also reflect learning of new skills and life changes.

 Reaching out to the Community

-Youth Justice is not only a matter for the Youth Court but also involves the collaborative contributions of other Ministries & community agencies.
-The Youth Court, together with CAPS, also build interagency and community networks through conducting regular training and outreach programmes on youth court processes and serving as a liaison between the Youth Court and the community.
+Youth Justice is not only a matter for the Youth Courts but also involves the collaborative contributions of other Ministries & community agencies.
+The Youth Courts, together with CAPS, also build interagency and community networks through conducting regular training and outreach programmes on youth court processes and serving as a liaison between the Youth Courts and the community.

 The following programmes were established to engage and educate youths in the community and the public at large on issues related to youth crime and delinquency: